-The financial report of the Shire of York which is a Class 3 local government comprises general purpose financial statements which have been prepared in accordance with the Local Government Act 1995 and accompanying regulations
+The financial report of the Shire of York which is a Class 3 local government comprises general purpose financial statements which have been prepared in accordance with the Local Government Act 1995 and accompanying regulations.

-Local Government Act 1995 requirements

-Section 6.4(2) of the Local Government Act 1995 read with the Local Government (Financial Management) Regulations 1996 prescribe that the financial report be prepared in accordance with the Local Government Act 1995 and, to the extent that they are not inconsistent with the Local Government Act 1995, the Australian Accounting Standards.
+Local Government Act 1995 requirements Section 6.4(2) of the Local Government Act 1995 read with the Local Government (Financial Management) Regulations 1996 prescribe that the financial report be prepared in accordance with the Local Government Act 1995 and, to the extent that they are not inconsistent with the Local Government Act 1995, the Australian Accounting Standards.
 The Australian Accounting Standards (as they apply to local governments and not-for-profit entities) and Interpretations of the Australian Accounting Standards Board except for disclosure requirements of:

-- AASB 7 Financial Instruments Disclosures - AASB 16 Leases paragraph 58 - AASB 101 Presentation of Financial Statements paragraph 61 - AASB 107 Statement of Cash Flows paragraphs 43 and 45 - AASB 116 Property, Plant and Equipment paragraph 79 - AASB 137 Provisions, Contingent Liabilities and Contingent Assets paragraph 85 AASB 140 Investment Property paragraph 75(f) - AASB 1052 Disaggregated Disclosures paragraph 11 - AASB 1054 Australian Additional Disclosures paragraph 16
+AASB 7 Financial Instruments Disclosures

+- Standards Board except for disclosure requirements of:

+AASB 7 Financial Instruments Disclosures

+AASB 16 Leases paragraph 58

+AASB 101 Presentation of Financial Statements paragraph 61

+AASB 107 Statement of Cash Flows paragraphs 43 and 45

+AASB 116 Property, Plant and Equipment paragraph 79

+AASB 137 Provisions, Contingent Liabilities and Contingent Assets paragraph 85

+AASB 140 Investment Property paragraph 75(f)

+AASB 1052 Disaggregated Disclosures paragraph 11

+AASB 1054 Australian Additional Disclosures paragraph 16

-The Local Government (Financial Management) Regulations 1996 specify that vested land is a right-of-use asset to be measured at cost, and is considered a zero cost concessionary lease.
+The Local Government (Financial Management) Regulations 1996 specify that vested land is a right-of-use asset to be measured at c and is considered a zero cost concessionary lease.
+All right-of-use and is considered a zero cost concessionary lease.
 All right-of-use assets under zero cost concessionary leases are measured at zero cost rather than at fair value, except for vested improvements on concessionary land leases such as roads, buildings or other infrastructure which continue to be reported at fair value, as opposed to the vested land which is measured at zero cost.
-The measurement of vested improvements at fair value is a departure from AASB 16 Leases which would have required the Shire to measure any vested improvements at zero cost
+The measurement of vested improvements at fair value is a departure from AASB 16 Leases which would have required the Shire to measure any vested improvements at zero cost.

-Accounting policies which have been adopted in the preparation of this financial report have been consistently applied unless stated otherwise Except for cash flow and rate setting information, the financial report has been prepared on the accrual basis and is based on historical costs, modified, where applicable, by the measurement at fair value of selected non-current assets, financial assets and liabilities
+Accounting policies which have been adopted in the preparation of this financial report have been consistently applied unless stated otherwise.
+Except for cash flow and rate setting information, the financial report has been prepared on the accrual basis and is based on historical costs, modified, where applicable, by the measurement at fair value of selected non-current assets, financial assets and liabilities.

-Critical accounting estimates and judgements

-The preparation of a financial report in conformity with Australian Accounting Standards requires management to make judgements, estimates and assumptions that effect the application of policies and reported amounts of assets and liabilities, income and expenses
+Critical accounting estimates and judgements The preparation of a financial report in conformity with Australian Accounting Standards requires management to make judgements, estimates and assumptions that effect the application of policies and reported amounts of assets and liabilities, income and expens

-The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances; the results of which form the basis of making the judgements about carrying amounts of assets and liabilities that are not readily apparent from other sources.
+The estimates and associated assumptions are based on historica experience and various other factors that are believed to be reasonable under the circumstances; the results of which form the basis of making the judgements about carrying amounts of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these

-As with all estimates, the use of different assumptions could lead to material changes in the amounts reported in the financial report
+As with all estimates, the use of different assumptions could lead to material changes in the amounts reported in the financial report.